Characters: The Slender Man Mythos

 - Knight Templar : She's willing to sacrifice other bloggers, shows no intention of playing by a proxy's rules, and has done some very morally sketchy things like sacrificing Jeff, all in the name of continuing the war against the Slender Man.

 - Loophole Abuse: Uses it to get around her Deal with the Devil.

 - Well-Intentioned Extremist: Yes, she wants to kill the Slender Man.
 Yes, her plans do involve copious amounts of murder.
 No, she still holds the moral high ground.

-, to cope with the recent disappearance cases he's dealing with.
-He eventually discovers that he is dealing with the Slender Man and decides to take him down
+Zeke StrahmA Detective whose partner Lizzie set up his blog, Seeking Truth, to cope with the recent disappearance cases he's dealing with.
+He eventually discovers that he is dealing with the Slender Man and decides to take him down.

 - Archive Binge: Invoked.
 He asks his readers to send him as many blogs possible for research.